Excel Icon Sets

-Now I have changed from shapes to “5 Rating” icon set and changed the rule accordingly.
-Click on ok to see the new icon set for same data.
+Now I have changed from shapes to the “5 Rating” icon set and changed the rule accordingly.
+Click on ok to see the new icon set for the same data.

 Now data look like this.

-Like this, by defining rules we can insert any kind of Excel Icon Sets.
+Like this, by defining rules, we can insert any kind of Icon Sets.

 Things to Remember

-- In case of more than 3 rules then use 5 icon set category.
+- In case of more than 3 rules, then use 5 icons set category.

 - Henry balls are generally used to represent percentage data.

 - Traffic lights are the eye-catching icon sets.